LIUBINfighter/csv-lite/README.md

 There are so many csv plugin, why you need this one?

-Because i want to keep it simple and stupid.
+Because I want to keep it simple and stupid.
+And keep up with the newest obsidian api and typings.

 No fancy feature, just open and edit.

 ## Philosophy

-Simplicity and integration.
-We believe that:

-1. Data management should be straightforward and accessible
+- No fancy UI, SAY NO TO
+    - modals
+	- sidebar
+	- settingTab
+	- Readme
+	- Online docs & tutorials
+    - All functions of the ui components above will be covered in a single File view.
+- All in TextFileView/workspace.
+- No more pollution to your vault, all metadata store in `./.obsidian/plugins/csv` in json format.
+- Every function must be completed within 3 steps:
+	1. Click/Hotkey
+	2. Input (if needed)
+	3. Confirm
+- The interface should remain minimal yet functional
-2. Users shouldn't need to leave their workflow environment
+- Users shouldn't need to leave their workflow environment
-3. CSV manipulation should be as natural as text editing
+- CSV manipulation should be as natural as text editing.
-4. The interface should remain minimal yet functional

 ## Features